speechmarkdown/speechmarkdown-js/docs/platforms/azure.md

 The formatter automatically detects when Azure-specific MSTTS tags are present in the generated SSML and injects the required `xmlns:mstts="https://www.w3.org/2001/mstts"` namespace declaration into the `<speak>` tag.
 This ensures valid SSML without manual intervention.

-#### Express-As Styles (33 styles supported)
+#### Express-As Styles

-Azure neural voices support emotional and scenario-specific speaking styles through the `mstts:express-as` element.
-Speech Markdown provides full support for all Azure express-as styles:
+Azure neural voices support 33 emotional and scenario-specific speaking styles through the `mstts:express-as` element.

 **Emotional Styles:**